 Full-time MS Schedule:

 The MS degree in Population Health Research can be completed in 12 months through full-time study beginning during the summer term.
-All students (full and part time) will begin the program in July and must complete Essentials of Population Health Research and Accelerated Training in Statistical Computing first.
+All students (full and part time) will begin the program in July and must complete Essentials of Population Health Research, an online program, and Accelerated Training in Statistical Computing, which runs in late August over two weeks.

 Students can also complete the degree through part-time study of one to two courses per semester, finishing the program in an average of 24 months.
-All students (full and part time) will begin the program in July and must complete Essentials of Population Health Research and Accelerated Training in Research Theory and Design first.
-Contact the program director, Andrew C. Stokes, PhD, for more information on part-time scheduling.
+All students (full and part time) will begin the program in July and must complete Essentials of Population Health Research, an online program, and Accelerated Training in Statistical Computing, which runs in late August over two weeks.
+Please contact the program director, Andrew C. Stokes, PhD, for more information on part-time scheduling.

 Martha M. Werler, DSc—Professor, Epidemiology